kartoza/docker-geoserver/README.md

 If you start the stack using the compose file make sure you login into GeoServer using username:`admin` and password:`myawesomegeoserver`.

-**NB:** The username and password are specified in the `.env` file and it is recommended to change them into something more secure.
+**NB:** The username and password are specified in the `.env` file.
+It is recommended to change them into something more secure otherwise a strong password is generated.

 Please read the ``docker-compose`` [documentation](https://docs.docker.com/compose/) for details on usage and syntax of ``docker-compose`` - it is not covered here.

-Once all services are started, test by visiting the GeoServer landing page in your browser: [http://localhost:8600/geoserver](http://localhost:8600/geoserver).
+Once all the services start, test by visiting the GeoServer landing page in your browser: [http://localhost:8600/geoserver](http://localhost:8600/geoserver).

 To run in the background rather, press ``ctrl-c`` to stop the